 During the 2008 season, Blackburn witnessed a pair of his throwers break school records; as Brandon Hubbard and William Krokey set new benchmarks in the weight throw and the hammer throw.
 Blackburn also coached a group of talented freshmen jumpers, including Chris Carter, who won the triple jump and Ed Turner, who won the long jump at the conference indoor championships.
 Turner would garner C-USA Indoor Freshman of the Year.

-In 2006, Blackburn coached Caresir Hamilton to a Conference USA Indoor and Outdoor Championship in the triple jump.
-Hamilton also set a school record in the triple jump with a leap of 43-4.50.
-Jonathan Reeves earned the Conference USA Outdoor Championship in the shot put with a throw of 62-3 and was also a conference champion in the discus with a throw of 189-0.
+In 2006, Blackburn coached Caresir Hamilton to a C-USA Indoor and Outdoor Championship in the triple jump.
+Hamilton also set a school record in the triple jump with a leap of 43’-4.50”.
+Jonathan Reeves earned the C-USA Outdoor Championship in the shot put with a throw of 62-3 and was also a conference champion in the discus with a throw of 189-0.
 Reeves also qualified for the NCAA Championship in the shot put.

-During the 2004 season, Blackburn coached Vincent Marshall to the Indoor Conference USA Championships in the triple jump and runner-up at the Outdoor Championships en route to qualifying for the NCAA Championships.
+During the 2004 season, Blackburn coached Vincent Marshall to the C-USA Indoor Championship in the triple jump and runner-up at the Outdoor Championships en route to qualifying for the NCAA Championships.

 Blackburn began his coaching career after throwing discus for the University of Houston Track and Field team.
+He won a C-USA conference championship as a competitor for Houston.
 Due to an injury, Blackburn had to sit out the 1998 season.
-From there, Blackburn began his passion of coaching and mentoring athletes.
+Blackburn began his coaching career in 2000.

 In addition to his coaching duties at the University of Houston, Blackburn has coached the Houston Gold Masters Club.
 Masters athletes are between the ages of 30 and 85 years old.
 Blackburn has tutored Linda Douglas, Joe Summerlin and Jean Vander Cruyssen.

 Blackburn married the former Geri Blankenship of Crosby, Texas in 2004.
-The couple has two children, son, Hudson, and daughter, Haven.
+The couple has three children.